RichMorin/PA_all/PP_Perkian/PI4_CK_Assy.md

 put it on either a microSD card or a USB thumb drive, and power up the system.

-Although you could use the included 32GB microSD card for this, you may want to reserve that for emergencies, since it contains a copy of NOOBS
+Although you could use the included 32 GB microSD card for this, you may want to reserve that for emergencies, since it contains a copy of NOOBS
 (the RasPi's "New Out Of the Box Software").